Ornos Mykonos Guide: Sunbed Prices (€50-100), Free Beach Map, & Budget Tips

 Free Beach: A Limited Space

 If you’re looking for an unequipped spot, you should know that the free beach area at Ornos Mykonos is very small.
 It’s a strip of sand found mainly at the ends of the bay.
-The entire beach is almost completely occupied by sunbeds.
+However, we noted that even in the middle of August, arriving right at 10:00 AM (when the clubs open), it was still possible to find a small, vacant spot in the free area.
 In this video, I’ll show you the portion of the free beach: https://youtu.be/mYm2qwwPZ0I?si=6eGG2UyxxDCiR1pQ&t=118.

 Other Practical Information

-• Transportation and Parking: Ornos is extremely easy to reach.
+Transportation and Parking: Ornos is extremely easy to reach.
 There’s a bus stop right in front of the beach.
-For those arriving by car, paid parking is available, such as the Valet Parking, where for €10 per day you can use a covered spot, which is great for keeping your car cool.
+For those arriving by car, paid parking is available, such as the Valet Parking, where for €10 per day you can use a covered spot, which is a great bonus for keeping your car cool and protected from the hot Greek sun.
 The parking “al zuma” accepts card payments, unlike some others that only take cash.

 Conclusion and Recommendations